-before the top ordinary-income rate does.
-(See Chart 8 on page 24.)
-Lawmakers could, however, make changes to the rates sooner.
-Higher rates already apply to certain types of assets.
+It's important to note that the top long-term gains rate of 20% kicks in before the top ordinary-income rate does.
+(See Chart 9 on page 24.)
+Also, higher rates apply to certain types of assets.
 (See Chart 3.)